upperlinecode/ml5-feature-extraction-workshop-notes/README.md

 Head to our starter code, [found here](https://glitch.com/edit/#!/feature-extraction-starter-code).

 We've built out HTML and CSS, and started us off with capturing the video and displaying it on the canvas.
 We also have inputs, buttons, and a status bar.
+Notice that the video is saved to the variable `video` for use later.

 Where we go from here: